NadeemDin/multinational-retail-data-centralisation752/README.md

 This project is designed to streamline the process of consolidating and centralising multinational retail-related data from diverse sources, enabling efficient data analysis and business insights.
 The primary goal is to create a comprehensive and well-organized data repository that facilitates informed decision-making for retail businesses operating in multiple countries.

+in other words:

+This project is all about simplifying how retail data from around the world is handled.
+Imagine a big puzzle with data scattered everywhere - this project puts all those puzzle pieces together in one place, making it easier for businesses to understand what's going on in their stores across different countries.
+By using smart tools and techniques, like cleaning up messy data and putting it into a neat database, this project helps businesses make smarter decisions and stay ahead in the fast-paced world of retail.
+It's like giving businesses a supercharged magnifying glass to spot trends and opportunities they might have missed before!

 ## Project Overview
 In the ever-evolving landscape of the retail industry, businesses often deal with data scattered across different platforms and formats.
 This project addresses the challenges associated with data fragmentation by implementing a robust Extract, Transform, Load (ETL) process.
 The key components of the project include: